-Contain Mercury, as mercury will surely destroy the sense of smell and compietely derange the whole system when entiring it through the mueous surfaces.
-Such articles should never be used except on prescriptions from reputable physicians, as the damage the will do it the fold to the good you can possibly derive from them.
-Hall's Catarrh Cure mannfactured by F. J. Cheney & Co., Toledo, O., contain Mercury, as mercury will surely destroy the sense of smell and compietely derange the whole system when entering it through the mueous surfaces.
-Such articles should never be used except on prescriptions from reputable physicians, as the damage the will do it for mercury and is taken internally, acting directly upon the blood and mneous surfaces of the system.
-In buying Hall's Catarrh Cure be supported by F. J. Cheney & Co.
-Toledo, Ohio, ohio, by F. J. Cheney & Co.
-Toledo, Ohio,
+Gontain Mercury, as mercury will surely destroy the sense of smell and completely derange the whole system when entering it through the mucaus surfaces.
+Such articles should sever be used except on prescriptions from reputable physicians, as the damage they will do is ten fold to the good you can possibly derive from them.
+Hall's ctarrh Cure manufactured by F. J. Cheney & Co., Toledo, O., contains no mercury, and is taken internally, acting directly upon the blood and mucous surfaces of the system.
+In buying Hall's Catarrh Cure be sure you get the genuine.
+It is taken internally, and made in Toleda, Ohio, by F. J. Cheney & Co.
+Testignonials free.